Phase I: PS Broadway

 Recipients will be named Scholastic and Artistic Merit (SAM) Scholars, with one recipient selected each year by the RTKids’ executive team and board members who has consistently demonstrated excellence within the organization’s programs.
 The scholarship will assist students in need of “gap funding,” which is the remaining balance of funds needed to fill the gap between a student’s financial aid reward and the cost of tuition.
 The funds will be used to cover tuition, room and board, books, and other necessary items that come with the cost of higher education.

 PPAS @ RTKidsRTKids is contracted by the NYC Department of Education to provide professional musical theater training to students attending Professional Performing Arts School (PPAS), a New York City public high school for the arts.
 Students pursuing a musical theater track visit Maravel Arts Center every afternoon to receive inspirational instruction from our professional teaching artists.
+RTKids is grateful to The ASCAP Foundation for its underwriting of “The ASCAP Foundation Songwriting Program at PPAS.”
 PPAS Youtube Channel

 The Show Must Go On!

 We cannot keep our programs running without the support of generous benefactors who share our mission.
 To help us transform the lives of thousands of deserving youths, please click the button below.Make a Donation